jalieb0812/project3/README.md

 checkout the ordered items is_ordered field is switched to true confirming the item has been ordered.

+Pizza Directory:
+Left this pretty much as it came out of the box.
+I did not modify the Admin.

 Thank you to Matt from JustDjango for the helpful tutorial on e-commerce with django!